Employers Enjoy First Round Victory: PERSUADER RULE BLOCKED!

 Because the United States Department of Labor (USDOL) still aims to boost union organizing efforts by any means possible, we expect the government will appeal this setback.
 Nevertheless, employers today can celebrate a big victory, knowing they can conduct business as usual until further notice.

 We are not only pleased with the outcome.
-We are proud to report that a partner of Fisher Phillips in Columbus, Ohio, was an expert witness at the hearing whose testimony was noted repeatedly in the court’s written ruling.
+We are proud to report that a partner of Fisher Phillips in Columbus, Ohio, was designated as an expert witness by the court at the hearing whose testimony was noted repeatedly in the court’s written ruling.

 Background: USDOL’s Persuader Rule Tried To Tip The Scales In Favor Of Unions